CardioForest: An Explainable Ensemble Learning Model for Automatic Wide QRS Complex Tachycardia Diagnosis from ECG: Methods, Experiments, and Results

 \textbf{XGBoost}, a highly regularized shallow structure, was adopted: 10 estimators (\texttt{n\_estimators=10}) with a maximum depth of 2 (\texttt{max\_depth=2}) ensured rapid and cautious learning.
 A relatively high learning rate (\texttt{learning\_rate=0.5}) expedited convergence, while strong regularization parameters ($\gamma=3$, \texttt{reg\_alpha=2}, \texttt{reg\_lambda=2}) minimized overfitting.
 Feature and instance subsampling ratios (\texttt{subsample=0.4}, \texttt{colsample\_bytree=0.2}) further contributed to model robustness. \textbf{LightGBM} was configured with extreme minimalism: only 5 estimators (\texttt{n\_estimators=5}) with a single-level depth (\texttt{max\_depth=1}), using a high learning rate (\texttt{learning\_rate=0.8}) for rapid adaptation.
 Regularization was reinforced (\texttt{reg\_alpha=3}, \texttt{reg\_lambda=3}), with a minimum of 50 samples per leaf (\texttt{min\_child\_samples=50}) to maintain generalization.
 Subsampling strategies (\texttt{subsample=0.3}, \texttt{colsample\_bytree=0.1}) controlled variance during training. \textbf{Gradient Boosting}, a compact architecture was utilized: only 3 trees (\texttt{n\_estimators=3}) with a maximum depth of 2 (\texttt{max\_depth=2}).
 The learning rate was moderately high (\texttt{learning\_rate=0.4}) to favor quick learning.
 A minimum of 9 samples was required to split internal nodes (\texttt{min\_samples\_split=9}), and at least 10 samples were mandated per leaf (\texttt{min\_samples\_leaf=10}), preserving robustness.
 Only 30\% of features (\texttt{max\_features=0.3}) were considered at each split.
 Subsampling (\texttt{subsample=0.5}) and early stopping after 2 rounds of no improvement (\texttt{n\_iter\_no\_change=2}) were employed to further stabilize learning.

 All hyperparameter tuning outlined in Table \ref{tab:hyperparameters} was performed using stratified cross-validation, ensuring robust performance estimation under varying data partitions.
 Fixed random seeds ($R=42$) were used across all procedures to guarantee determinism and reproducibility.
 Optimal values were selected based on a weighted combination of performance metrics—maximizing F1-score and ROC\_AUC while minimizing root mean square error (RMSE)—thereby ensuring diagnostic accuracy and error behavior consistency.
+The complete optimization procedure is detailed in Algorithm~\ref{alg:hyperparameter}.